iltommi/qdb-documentation/source/api/cpp.rst

 Installing
 --------------

 The C++ API package consists of one header and is included in the C API package (see :doc:`c`).
-It is required to link with the C API to use the C++ header, but no additional linking is required.
+Both the C and C++ header files must be linked into the client executable, but no additional linking is required.

 Header file
 --------------